 Based on current evidence, symptoms include fever (high temperature), a continuous cough, chest tightness or shortness of breath.

 I suspect that I may have coronavirus, or one of my neighbours have come to me saying that they think they may be infected.
 What should I do?

 The following applies to everyone:

-Stay at home with symptoms of a cold, cough, sore throat or fever and avoid social contact.
-Call the doctor only if the symptoms worsen (fever above 38 degrees Celsius and difficulty breathing) and you need medical attention.
+Stay at home with symptoms of a cold, cough, sore throat, or fever, and avoid social contact.

 Please let a member of the Nido residence know immediately (preferably via phone) if you have symptoms of coronavirus and need to self-isolate.
 We can provide you with the advice and the support you will require during this time.